Increasing Depth of Neural Networks for Life-long Learning: Material and methods

+A crucial element of the proposed method is establishing similarity between two tasks.
+It is not trivial as we cannot access datasets used for training previous tasks.
+We may only use data for new tasks $\mathcal{D}_t$ and model trained for previous tasks $\mathcal{F}^{t-1}$.
+For this reason, we select the most similar task based on the entropy of predictions.
+The entropy for the previous task $i$ could be calculated as:

-The maximum entropy value can vary depending on the number of classes for the $i$th task, but the number of classes for each task could be different.
+where $|\mathcal{Y}_i|$ is number of classes for task $i$ and $\mathcal{F}^{t-1}(x)_k$ is $k$-th output of network $\mathcal{F}^{t-1}$.
+The maximum entropy value may vary depending on the number of classes for the $i$th task, but the number of classes for each task could be different.
 Therefore, we cannot directly compare entropy for different paths in our network.
 To unify, we compute the maximum value of entropy for a given task:

-where $C_i$ is number of classes for task $i$.
-Then to compare the task similarity of each previous task $i$ to the new one, we use the ratio $\frac{H_i}{H_{i max}}$ with value in $[0, 1]$ interval, regardless of the number of classes for each task.
-We select the most similar task index $l$ as:
+To compare the task similarity of each previous task $i$ to the new one, we use following quantity:

+the entropy ratio has values in $[0, 1]$ interval, regardless of the number of classes for each task, therefore proposed similarity score is also in the same interval.
-where $t$ is a threshold for maximal entropy value.
-New layers are directly attached to the backbone if all entropy ratio values exceed $t$ or otherwise to node $l$.